umarraj008/Elemental4Game/README.md

 - Amazing Graphics
 - Epic Soundtrack

+## Changing languages
+As the language buttons in the accesibility opttions are buggy, you might want to change the current language easier.
+You can do this by pressing the number keys, as each key represents a language.
+- 1 = english
+- 2 = spanish
+- 3 = french
+- 4 = italian
+- 5 = chinese
+- 6 = japanese

 ## FAQ
 #### Do you need an account to play the game?
 Yes, the game requires you to create an account in order for you to play the game.